dreamCatalyst/audiobookTools/README.md

     ...
     source - part 06.mp3

-would result in six new files being created: source - part 01.mp3, source - part 02.mp3 all the way through to source - part 06.mp3.
-All these files would be 30 minutes long and be encoded in a bitrate of 128k.
+If you want the parts to be 1 hour long instead of 30 minutes you can use the **-l** option and provide the length of each segment in seconds:

     audiobook_splitter.sh -l 3600 source.mp3
     ...
     > ls